swiftlang/swift-package-manager/Documentation/PackageDescription.md

 # SupportedPlatform

+`struct SupportedPlatform`

 Represents a platform supported by the package.

-By default, the Swift Package Manager assigns a predefined minimum deployment version for each supported platforms unless configured using the `platforms` API.
+By default, the Swift Package Manager assigns a predefined minimum deployment version for each supported platform unless configured using the `platforms` API.
 This predefined deployment version will be the oldest deployment target version supported by the installed SDK for a given platform.
 One exception to this rule is macOS, for which the minimum deployment target version will start from 10.10.
 Packages can choose to configure the minimum deployment target version for a platform by using the APIs defined in this struct.
-The Swift Package Manager will emit appropriate errors when an invalid value is provided for supported platforms, i.e., an empty array, multiple declarations for the same platform or an invalid version specification.
+The Swift Package Manager will emit appropriate errors when an invalid value is provided for supported platforms, for example, an empty array, multiple declarations for the same platform, or an invalid version specification.

 The Swift Package Manager will emit an error if a dependency is not compatible with the top-level package's deployment version; the deployment target of dependencies must be lower than or equal to top-level package's deployment target version for a particular platform.

-### Methods
+## Methods

 ```swift
 /// Configure the minimum deployment target version for the macOS platform.